 Investing in yourself yields the biggest return and it’s never a waste.
 Trust that you’re worth it because you absolutely are.

-New Mindset: “I can’t afford NOT to invest in my business.”
+New Money Mindset Affirmation: “I can’t afford NOT to invest in my business.”
 I can’t afford NOT to outsource and get help when I need help.”
 “My capacity to make money is unlimited…” Instead of saying “I can’t afford it,” say “I have other priorities right now.”

 2. You’re scared to charge money, so you claim spirituality or confuse your business with your charity.